 The Department is committed to being an inclusive and supportive environment for all students and staff, respecting each other and our diverse perspectives and experiences.
-Dr Vandana Desai is the Department's Equality and Diversity Lead, and there is student representation on the Department's Equality and Diversity Committee.
+The Department has a staff member who is the Equality, Diversity and Inclusion (EDI) Lead, and there is student representation on the Department's EDI Committee.

-Any student who has concerns about equality, diversity and inclusion issues in general, or relating to a specific incident, is encouraged to contact Dr Desai, or the Student representative on the E&D Committee.
+Any student who has concerns about equality, diversity and inclusion issues in general, or relating to a specific incident, is encouraged to contact the EDI lead or the Student representative on the EDI Committee.
 Students can also contact the Head of Department.
+There are details about staff contacts and student reps on the Geography Undergraduate Moodle page.